 How do people form beliefs about novel risks, with which they have little or no direct experience?
 We address this question using a 2020 US survey of beliefs about the lethality of Covid.
-The survey reveals a number of surprising findings, including most dramatically that the elderly underestimate their own risks, while the young hugely overestimate them.
-To shed light on the evidence, we present a model in which people selectively and automatically recall past experiences, including those from other domains, and use them to imagine or simulate the novel risk.
-In the model, greater exposure to related experiences enhances risk perception by making the risk easier to imagine, but dampens risk perception by interfering with recall of other experiences that may feed imagination.
-The model accounts for our initial findings, but also connects average overestimation of unlikely risks with strong disagreement: people exposed to many interfering experiences underestimate risk and are less sensitive to related experiences.
-We find empirical support for these and other predictions using our survey data on respondents' Covid as well as non-Covid past experiences.
+The survey reveals several surprising findings, including most dramatically that the elderly underestimate their own risks, while the young hugely overestimate them.
+To shed light on the evidence, we present a model in which people selectively and automatically recall past experiences, including those from other domains, and use them to imagine (simulate) the novel risk.
+In the model, an experience increases perceived risk by making that risk easier to imagine, but decreases perceived risk by interfering with recall of other experiences that may feed imagination.
+The model accounts for our initial findings, but also yields new predictions based on how non-Covid experiences should shape beliefs about Covid.
+The model connects average overestimate risk and are less sensitive to direct experiences with Covid (such as local disease dynamics).
+We find empirical support for these and other predictions using our survey data on respondents' Covid and non-Covid past experiences.

-&lt;sup>1 The authors are from Oxford University, Bocconi University, Harvard University, Bocconi University, and Harvard University, respectively.
+1 The authors are from Oxford University, Bocconi University, Harvard University, Bocconi University, and Harvard University, respectively.
 This paper replaces the NBER Working paper by Bordalo et al. (2020) which presented the results of our first survey on beliefs about covid without explaining the puzzles, or presenting and testing a model.
-We are grateful to Sam Gershman for bringing the role of simulation to our attention, and to Ben Enke, John Conlon, Thomas Graeber, Spencer Kwon, Dev Patel, Josh Schwartzstein, and Jesse Shapiro for helpful comments.
+We are grateful to Sam Gershman for directing us to psychology research on simulation from memory, and to Ben Enke, John Conlon, Thomas Graeber, Spencer Kwon, Dev Patel, Josh Schwartzstein, and Jesse Shapiro for helpful comments.